 - 1. Make sure that the battery is not installed in the Receiver Collar. - 2.
 Start with your pet standing comfortably (9A). - 3.
-Place the Receiver Collar on your pet so that the "PetSafe" logo is facing your pet's chin.
+To make it easier to hear the warning beep, place the Receiver Collar on your pet with the logo side of Receiver facing up. - 4.
 Center the Contact Points underneath your pet's neck, touching the skin.
-Note: It is sometimes necessary to trim the hair around the Contact Points to make sure that contact is consistent. - 4.
+If your pet has a long or thick coat, use the enclosed long Contact Points to reach through the hair.
+Note: It is sometimes necessary to trim the hair around the Contact Points to make sure that contact is consistent. - 5.
 Check the tightness of the Receiver Collar by inserting one finger between the end of a Contact Point and your pet's neck.
-The fit should be snug but not constricting (9B).

-- 5. Allow your pet to wear the collar for several minutes then recheck the fit.
-Check the fit again as your pet becomes more comfortable with the Receiver Collar. - 6.
-Once you are satisfied with the fit of the Receiver Collar then you may trim any excess collar strap as follows (9C): - a.
+The fit should be snug but not constricting (9B). - 6.
+Allow your pet to wear the collar for several minutes then recheck the fit.
+Check the fit again as your pet becomes more comfortable with the Receiver Collar. - 7.
+Trim the collar as follows (9C): - a.
 Mark the desired length of the Receiver Collar with a pen.
 Allow for growth if your pet is young or grows a thick winter coat. - b.
 Remove the Receiver Collar from your pet and cut off the excess. - c.
 Before placing the Receiver Collar back onto your pet, seal the edge of the cut collar by applying a flame along the frayed edge.